The Abilene Heritage Square Project

 - A renovated historic auditorium suitable for meetings, speakers, recitals, concerts, and weddings

-- A satellite location of The Grace Museum called Spark Innovation that focuses on science and features permanent and touring exhibits
+- A satellite location of The Grace Museum called Spark Science Center that focuses on science and features permanent and touring exhibits

 - The renovated Eagles Nest gymnasium — the perfect venue for events as varied as school proms, civic club luncheons, craft shows, family reunions, industrial exhibitions, wedding dinners, and more